 Skills You Would Acquire with a Degree in Environmental Science

-Although, every area of specialization in Environmental science allows you develop special skills.
-However, general skills can be learnt which are necessary for all graduates in the interdisciplinary field of Environmental science.
+Although, every area of specialization in Environmental science allows you to develop special skills.
+However, general skills can be learned which are necessary for all graduates in the interdisciplinary field of Environmental science.
 These skills include;

-- A nimble ability to assemble, analyze, interpret and communicate technical report arising from work activities.
+- A nimble ability to assemble, analyze, interpret and communicate technical reports arising from work activities.